What is natural running all about?

 A minimal shoe works with your foot - allowing it to function naturally rather than 'wrapping it in cotton wool' or trying to alter its biomechanics.
 In our opinion, these are the qualities to look for:

-- Zero drop – in other words, no heel raise.
+- Zero drop – in other words, no heel raise, or a small heel raise of no more than 3-4mm.
 Our feet don’t have elevated heels, so why should our shoes?

 - A low profile (the overall thickness of the sole) – giving better stability and responsiveness